BigNicker123/bignicker123.github.io/docs/planning.md

 There are already some apps that provide this service, for example the Tesla Supercharger Network however this app is exclusve to Tesla drivers.

 ### Expected Risks
 Market Competition: There are already established electric car charger finder apps and services.
-New entrants may struggle to compete with existing platforms.\n
+New entrants may struggle to compete with existing platforms.
-Security and Privacy: Handling user data and location information comes with security and privacy risks.\n User Experience and Design: User-friendliness and a visually appealing design are critical.
+Security and Privacy: Handling user data and location information comes with security and privacy risks.
+User Experience and Design: User-friendliness and a visually appealing design are critical.
 If the app is not intuitive and easy to use, users may abandon it in favor of competitors.

 ## Project Scope